mdudek2/ITMD-441-lab1/README.md

-This is the repository for all ITMD-441 assignments
+This is the lab 1 repostiory for ITMD-441.